HewlettPackard/iLOAmpPack-Redfish-API-Docs/source/includes/_iloamp_gettingstarted.md

 2xx | Successful operation.
 308 | The resource has moved
 400 | Bad Request -- Request is invalid.
-401 | Unauthorized -- Provided credentials is incorrect or is not authorized to perform the operation.
+401 | Unauthorized -- Provided credentials are incorrect or is not authorized to perform the operation.
 403 | Forbidden -- The request is hidden for administrators only.
 404 | Not Found -- The specified request or URI could not be found.
 405 | Method Not Allowed -- The requested method is not allowed.
 406 | Not Acceptable -- The requested format is not correct.
 410 | Gone -- The requested URI has been removed.
 429 | Too Many Requests -- Too many requests to the server!
 Slow down!
-500 | Internal Server Error -- A problem occured with in the server.
+500 | Internal Server Error -- A problem occured within the server.
 Try again later.
 503 | Service Unavailable -- Temporarily offline for maintenance.
 Please try again later.

 <aside class="notice">
-NOTE:	If an error occurs, indicated by a return code 4xx or 5xx, an ExtendedError or ExtendedInfo JSON response is returned.
+NOTE:	If an error indicated by a return code 4xx or 5xx occurs, an ExtendedError or ExtendedInfo JSON response is returned.
 The expected resource is not returned.
 </aside>